lari/firebase-ga4-app-measurement-protobuf/README.md

 ### Decode a request body using protocol buffer compiler

-Depending on how you get the body, you might have to unzip it first.
-If you are using an HTTP proxy software to get the body, it might do this automatically.
+Depending on how you get the request body, you might have to unzip it first.
+Some HTTP proxy software might do this automatically.

 ```bash
 $ gunzip - < request_body_raw.bin > request_body.bin